 Rebecca’s work is an attempt to understand the boundary dissolution between the human body and the space it inhabits on Earth through an intuitive response to her materials.
 She is contemplating poetic connections and patterns at the intersection of science, astrology, intimacy, and mysticism.
 These systems and relationships offer her the possibility of greater understanding beyond the quotidian world.
 Creating a personal mythology and diaristic narrative through shape and color, she is able to bridge the physical and metaphysical, or earthly and ethereal.
 Collected seashells whispering tales, spilling sunlight imprinting upon the dreamer's sleep, the Tarot, rose petals, and the space in between each breath; this is just a small portion of what forms each artwork.

-Rebecca Poarch is a multidisciplinary artist from East Williston, New York.
-She graduated from the Pennsylvania State University after pursuing a Bachelor of Fine Arts in Studio Art with her concentration in Painting & Drawing.
-She is a current Studio Artist, Public Relations Manager, and Gallery Assistant at The Art Guild located at Elderfields Preserve, a historic landmark and nature preserve, in Flower Hill, New York.
+Rebecca graduated from The Pennsylvania State University after earning a Bachelor of Fine Arts in Studio Art with her concentration in Painting & Drawing.
+She currently works in her studio at The Art Guild located on Elderfields Preserve, a historic landmark and nature preserve, in Flower Hill, New York.

 Rebecca's current studio space in Flower Hill, New York.